BernieO/calcardbackup/README.md

      - copy the SQLite3 database to the nexcloud_dummy directory (filename of the SQLite3 database must be `owncloud.db`):
      `cp /path/to/owncloud.db /usr/local/bin/nextcloud_dummy/owncloud.db`

+   - if the database belongs to an installation of ownCloud <= 8.2, the following line needs to be added:
+     `'version' => '8.0.0',`

 3. run *calcardbackup* and give as first argument the path to dummy Nextcloud directory created in step 1:
 `./calcardbackup /usr/local/bin/nextcloud_dummy`